tangjunyi/FattyAPI/readme_en.md

       * If -i 0 or -i max, the number of instances is determined by the number of current cores of the machine.
    * min_uptime: minimum run time.
 Default value is 60s.
       * If the application exits within 60s, PM2 will think that the program exits exceptionally and trigger max_restarts             settings
    * max_restarts: the number of application restarts triggered by exceptions.
-Default value is 15 times (counting from 0).
+Default value is 15 (counting from 0).
    * cron_restart: restart timer.
       * Used to solve the problems that can be solved by restart.
    * watch: monitoring mode.
 Default value is false.
 PM2 automatically reloads by application changes if the value is true.